jhvanderschee/hugocodex/content/add-ons/nested-menu.md

 ### How it works

-The scripts requires you to make subfolders in your section.
+This script reads the folders in your section and automatically creates an auto-collapsing nested menu.
 Note that you are NOT allowed to use an 'index.md' file in your folders.
 You DO, however, need an _index.md in your sections root folder.
 Please look at the [directory structure](https://github.com/jhvanderschee/hugocodex/tree/main/content/branches) of the demo for a clarification.
 If you want to know how the script works, please read about [creating a menu with nested pages](/blog/creating-a-menu-with-nested-pages/).

 ### Installation